-Before operating the planter for the first time, check to be sure all hardware is tight.
-Check all hardware again after the first 50 hours of operation and beginning of each planting season.
+Parts separation can result in death, serious injury, and damage to property and equipment.
+Check all hardware is tight before operating planter the first time.
+Check all hardware again after first 50 hours of operation and beginning of each planting season.